receive a complimentary pair of diamond earrings with your engagement ring order. use code IONA24UK at checkout. T&Cs apply >

 The oval shape diamond also offers the same enlivened magic, but with a distinctively different essence.
 Appearing in an elongated silhouette, this cut is a unique, modern spin on the traditional round diamond.
 Introduced in 1957 by Lazare Kaplan, the oval diamond also features a brilliant cut to ensure the same light-refracting fire as its round counterpart, but with the benefit of being a characterful and contemporary alternative.

 From the traditionalist to the modern mind, both cuts share one very important benefit: versatility.
 Thanks to a curved form, they look perfectly at home when incorporated into, well, pretty much any design.
-The oval cut lends an elongating illusion to the finger whilst the round cut is universally flattering, allowing everyone to enjoy its scintillating delights.
+The oval diamond engagement ring lends an elongating illusion to the finger whilst the round cut is universally flattering, allowing everyone to enjoy its scintillating delights.
 As a result, we recommend leading with your personal taste at this very early stage.

 What determines the quality of a round or oval diamond?